Applying for Residency Under the Withdrawal Agreement - Individual

-Keep in mind that the Immigration Office will do an overall evaluation of your case based on the documents you present.
+The Immigration Office will do an overall evaluation of your case based on the documents you present.
 What they are looking for is that Spain was your home in 2020, and you complied with all the requirements to become a resident before the end of 2020.
-This includes having medical insurance, being registered in your Town Hall (empadronamiento) and being able to provide the supporting documents mentioned above.
-The immigration office considers residency on a case by case basis and if they do not get conclusive documentation that you were living in Spain before 2021, they may reject your application.
+This includes:

-Step 1 - Registering your documents (only if you don’t have a Green Card)
+Step 1 - Registering your documents (only if you don’t have a Green Card - EU Residence Certificate)

-If the UK-national is employed, he/she may provide any of the following documents:
+If employed, provide any of the following documents:

 Certificate of employment with the name and address of the company, as well as the tax identification and contribution account, or;